-Even though millions of dollars have been spent trying to establish a valid link between pornography and sex crime, the "link" that has been established has rested much more on religious beliefs and resulting social attitudes than on the findings of objective research.
+Even though millions of dollars have been spent trying to establish a valid link between pornography and sex crime, the alleged link has rested much more on religious beliefs and resulting social attitudes than on the findings of objective research.

 Although those who commit sex crimes may collect pornography, 99 percent of people who collect pornography do not commit sex crimes -- just as 99 percent of the people who collect guns don't kill people.

 Although many studies have been done on pornography over the years, we'll confine ourselves to several major, reputable studies.
-(Note that throughout this discussion we're referring to non-violent pornography involving freely-consenting adults.
-Nor are we including or condoning pornography involving underage subjects.)
+(Note that throughout this discussion we're referring to nonviolent pornography involving freely-consenting adults.**)

 In 1967, President Lyndon B. Johnson established the National Commission on Obscenity and Pornography.